bamless/jstar/README.md

 When you eventually get bored, simply press Ctrl+d or Ctrl+c to exit the interpreter.

 If you instead want to execute code written in some file, you can pass it as an argument to `jstar`.
-All arguments after the first will be passed to the language as script arguments.
-You can then read them from the script this way:
+All arguments after the first will be passed to the language as script arguments, you can then read them from the script this way:
 ```lua
 if #argv > 0 then